syedzubinhafiz/supermario/design-docs/REQ1_Class_Responsiblities.md

 #####1.sproutTick() method:

 i) Use a random bias generator to calculate the probability.
-If randomBias =0.1,
+If randomBias<=0.1,

 Spawn a Goomba.
 We first get the location of the ground the argument given in the tick() function).
 Then, Location.addActor(new Goomba());

 ii) We also need to check if an actor stands on it.
 So we call the ground.tick() method to check the current location for an actor object, the Goomba spawns else, nothing happens.

-iii) A turnCounter will keep iterating every time this method is called.Once turnCounter reaches a value of 10,setDisplayChar(“t”); & setStage() to set stage attribute of Tree to be a SAPLING.Reset the turnCounter to 0 before exiting the method.
+iii) A turnCounter will keep iterating every time this method is called.Once turnCounter reaches a value of 10,setDisplayChar(“t”);
+& setStage() to set stage attribute of Tree to be a SAPLING.Reset the turnCounter to 0 before exiting the method.

 #####2. saplingTick() method:

-i) Use the random bias generator again, and if randomBias=0.1, a Coin object is instantiated.
+i) Use the random bias generator again, and if randomBias<=0.1, a Coin object is instantiated.
 The coin is dropped on the current location of the sapling which can be found using the location argument within the groundTick() method.

-ii) Once turnCounter reaches a value of 10, setDisplayChar(“T”); & setStage() to set stage attribute of Tree to be MATURE.Reset the turnCounter to 0 before exiting the method.
+ii) Once turnCounter reaches a value of 10, setDisplayChar(“T”); & setStage() to set stage attribute of Tree to be MATURE.
+Reset the turnCounter to 0 before exiting the method.

 #####3. matureTick() method:

-   1) Use the random bias generator, if randomBias=0.15, we spawn a Koopa object on the current location of the actor using the ground.Tick() method.Then,Location.addActor(new Koopa());
+i) Use the random bias generator, if randomBias<=0.15, we spawn a Koopa object on the current location of the actor using the ground.Tick() method.Then,Location.addActor(new Koopa());
-   2) Now, check for ‘Dirt’ object in the surrounding.Have list of dirtDestinations in Mature for exitDestinations that have a dirt ground.
+ii) Now, check for ‘Dirt’ object in the surrounding.
+Have list of dirtDestinations in matureTick() method for exitDestinations that have a dirt ground.

    Find dirtDestinations:

    a) Location of mature.getExits() -> returns exits, for each exit-> exit.getDestination(),getGround() to check if the ground is a dirt.
    If yes, add location to dirtDestinations.

    b) If turnCounter%5==0 && dirtDestination is true, we spawn a sprout using the setDisplayChar() method.

 c) Again, if randomBias<=0.20, get location of ground using ground.Tick() method and then, Location.setGround(new Dirt()).
 Meaning the sprout has withered and died.